KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 Remark: Each word containts its own Liscene and its respective Readme File.

 To run the progressive Transformer:
+- Directories of the config needs to be changed
+- Change the scaling for dw_plot_video.py
-- Run the training.py file in the Progressive Transformer folder
+- Run the training.py file in the Progressive Transformer folder ( make sure the correct config is utilised )
 - A sample config is also uploaded for reference